LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 ******************************************************

 This section describes the tasks to be completed when adding a new software component to Axom.
-Apart from writing code, tasks include:
+Beyond writing code, tasks include:

-  * Setting up the appropriate directory structure
+  * Creating the appropriate directory structure
   * Modifying and adding CMake files and variables
   * Generating C and Fortran interfaces
   * Writing documentation
   * Writing tests
-  * Adding a 'readme' file
+  * Adding a 'README' file
   * Adding a component-specific 'uncrustify' configure file (optional)

 ====================================